Introduction to Probability, Statistics, and Estimation

 Presentation and description of data, introduction to probability theory, Bayes' theorem, discrete and continuous probability distributions.
 Theory of errors and adjustment of observations.
 Familiarization with geomatics engineering methodology and estimation.
 The least squares method for linear parametric and conditional models.
 Course Hours:3 units; (3-1.5T-2) Prerequisite(s):Mathematics 211 and 277.
 Antirequisite(s):Credit for Geomatics Engineering 319 and Engineering 319 will not be allowed.

 Continuous signals and systems and their properties.
 Frequency analysis and Fourier series.
 The continuous Fourier transform (CFT) and its properties.
 Convolution, correlation and power spectral density functions.
 Discrete signals and systems and their properties.
 The discrete Fourier transform (DFT).
 Sampling theory, aliasing and truncation effects.
 Linear and circular convolution and correlation.
 The fast Fourier transform (FFT).
 The two-dimensional CFT and DFT.
+The Laplace transform.
 Applications of spectral analysis in geodesy, remote sensing, digital imaging, positioning and navigation.
 Course Hours:3 units; (3-1.5T) Prerequisite(s):Mathematics 375 or Applied Mathematics 307.
 Antirequisite(s):Electrical Engineering 327.

 Review of procedural programming and introduction to object-based programming using high level compiled and interpreted languages.
 Binary and ASCII File I/O, use of function libraries and class libraries.
 Construction of simple classes.
 Inheritance and polymorphism.
 Programming for Geomatics Engineering applications.
 Visualization and data representation.
 Course Hours:3 units; (3-2) Prerequisite(s):Engineering 233.